 Technique: Envelopes, Bows, Boxes

 I had a friend over and she was looking around in my craft room a few weeks ago and she stumbled across my American Crafts We R Memory Keepers 123 Punch Board and asked me to show her what I could do with it.
 She had never seen one, or seen how it worked, and she thought it was a delightful invention.
 I use my punch board all the time and I hadn't realized it might be a novelty to some people.
 So, on the off chance you haven't seen one, I am dedicating this blog posting to some of the fun things this crafty tool can do.
+(Note: I do NOT receive any sort of compensation from American Crafts W R Memory Keepers for this blog...
+I simply enjoy the product and thought you might find this helpful.)

 The American Crafts We R Memory Keepers 123 Punch Board has three main crafting functions: it is used to make envelopes, bows, and boxes.
 I most often use it to make envelopes, but I also appreciate the bows and boxes functions, too!
 This punch board also comes with instructions to make envelope liners, string tie boxes, coin envelopes, and file folder cards.